wewei/khala-ts/docs/database-design.md

   isUnion: boolean;              // Whether it's a union type
-  isGeneric: boolean;            // Whether it has type parameters typeParameters?: string[];     // Generic type parameters };
+  isGeneric: boolean;            // Whether it has type parameters typeParameters?: string[];     // Generic type parameters
+  // No type field - the symbol itself is the type
+};
 ```